Chemistry only

 around 65 000 different polymers or

-plastics in use around the world to make everything from toy ducks, mobile phone cases, paints, packaging and window
+plastics in everyday use around the world today; they are used to make everything from toy ducks, mobile phone cases, paints, packaging and window

 added to this list.